 Maserati has been an iconic brand representing prestige, innovation and performance since 1914.
 You need only look at the distinctive radiator grille and bold trident logo to know that these sleek and sinuous machines are packing power and speed.
-Owning a Maserati is not only a privilege for the gentry but also a huge investment that deserves elite protection.
+Owning a Maserati is not only a privilege, but also a huge investment that deserves the right protection.

-Exotic cars come with the luxury of being idiosyncratic and scare – this makes for a swank appearance at red carpet events but at the cost of a finite supply of certified parts and technicians.
+Exotic cars come with the luxury of being idiosyncratic and scarce – this makes for a swank appearance at red carpet events, but at the cost of a finite supply of certified parts and technicians.
 In the unfortunate event of an accident, you are going to want to make sure that enough coverage is available to pay for specialized labor and imported parts.

 Maserati Insurance Cost

 Insurance for a Maserati will cost more than that for a standard vehicle.
-The premium can run from $2,000 to upwards of $5,000 depending on the model and customization.
-Personal factors like driving history, age, sex and marital status will affect these rates (positively or negatively).
+The premium can run from approximately $2,000 to upwards of $5,000 or more depending on the model and customization.
+Personal factors like driving history, age, sex and marital status may also affect your rates (positively or negatively).
 Your agent may be able to help you find discounts by bundling policies or opting for a higher deductible.
-Advise where the car is kept, the available security and the mileage you use.
+Advise where the car is kept, the available security protections, and your average annual mileage for the vehicle.
 These may help lower your cost.

 Actual Cash Value

 Standard auto insurance policies typically use actual cash value to determine the payout amount in a total loss scenario.
-With this policy, the insurance company assigns a value to your vehicle in the event that it is damaged beyond repair or stolen (and never recovered).
+With this type of policy, the insurance company assigns a value to your vehicle in the event that it is damaged beyond repair or stolen (and never recovered).
 Insurance companies have different rubrics for how they determine this amount – they may take the listed value in Kelly Blue Book, National Automobile Dealers Association, current local sales of the same car, etc. and then adjust it for depreciation.
-In a payout, the insured has to accept whatever settlement amount the agency deems the property is worth.
-If you disagree with the insurance company’s valuation, your only option would be to seek legal action or arbitration.

-With a policy using stated value, the insured advises the agency how much their car is worth.
-In the event that the car is stolen or totaled, the insurance company will pay the amount stated, the actual cash value or the cost of repairs – whichever is least.
+With a policy that uses stated value, the insured advises the agency how much their car is worth.
+In the event that the car is stolen or totaled, the insurance company will pay the lesser of either the amount stated, the actual cash value, or the cost of repairs.

-Most owners of luxury, exotic or antique cars chose this type of policy so that they don’t risk taking a substantial financial loss on their investment.
+Most owners of luxury, exotic or antique cars choose this type of policy so that they don’t risk taking a substantial financial loss on their investment.
 With this coverage, the value of your vehicle is determined at the time the policy is drawn up and is agreed upon by the insurer and the insured.
 In the event that a payout is needed for a stolen or totaled car, you will receive the established amount.
-Value will not be subtracted for depreciation.
+The vehicle’s value will not be reduced to account for depreciation.

 Collision and Comprehensive Coverage

-You can purchase additional collision and comprehensive insurance coverage.
+You can also usually purchase additional collision and comprehensive insurance coverage.
 If you get into an accident without this coverage, you might spend thousands of dollars out-of-pocket for repairs.

-Why Agreed Value for Maserati Insurance is the Best Option
+Why Agreed Value for Maserati Insurance is Typically the Best Option

 Let’s say you bought a new Maserati Levante last week for $100,000 and it was stolen today; you will have to pay the bank the full $100,000 even if the car is never recovered.
 If you have opted for actual cash value, and based on KBB.com data, your agency values your SUV at $71,000, then you will have to pay the other $29,000 out of pocket for a brand-new car that you drove less than a week.